Some resources for folkies, that Roger recommends

 - Wendell Full Moon Coffeehouse – monthly session starts with an introductory opening act, then the featured performer comes on.
 Lots of refreshments offered in this old town hall.

 - Saint James Coffeehouse – in Greenfield, has a great list of performers, put on in a huge room with round tables like a gigantic coffeehouse, of course with great goodies.

 - uNi coffeehouse coffeehouse and concert series – in a Unitarian Church in Springfield, a little tricky to get to but with a fine series of performers.
-I hear that one of my favorite groups, Finest Kind, is coming in the fall, not to be missed.
+I hope it is still going but I’m not sure.